 Lyonnaise Potatoes is the classic French side dish of potatoes and onions pan fried until crispy and tender and tossed with fresh parsley.
 It’s the perfect accompaniment for a special holiday dinner and easy enough to serve at a weekday meal too!

-Lyonnaise Potatoes is my go-to holiday side dish.
-Crispy on the outside and fluffy on the inside, these potatoes never disappoint and are perfect with any main course.
+Lyonnaise Potatoes is my go-to holiday (or anytime) side dish.
+Crispy on the outside and fluffy on the inside, this potato recipe never disappoints and is perfect with any main course.